TiagoMagalhaes1232507/Testando-projeto/docs/sprint01/us013/01.requirements-engineering/readme.md

-# US 006 - Reply directly to a comment in a Discussion
+# US 013 - To be able to see the discussion's list

 ## 1. Requirements Engineering

 ### 1.1.
 User Story Description

-As a user, i want to reply to a comment to take part in a Discussion.
+As a user, i want to see all the discussion's list.

 ### 1.2.
 Customer Specifications and Clarifications